kubernetes-sigs/node-feature-discovery/docs/reference/master-configuration-reference.md

 ## autoDefaultNs

 The `autoDefaultNs` option controls the automatic prefixing of names.
-When set to true (the default in {{ site.version }}) nfd-master automatically adds the default `feature.node.kubernetes.io/` prefix to unprefixed labels, annotations and extended resources - this is also the default behavior in NFD v0.13 and earlier.
+When set to true (the default in NFD version {{ site.version }}) nfd-master automatically adds the default `feature.node.kubernetes.io/` prefix to unprefixed labels, annotations and extended resources - this is also the default behavior in NFD v0.15 and earlier.
 When the option is set to `false`, no prefix will be prepended to unprefixed names, effectively causing them to be filtered out (as NFD does not allow unprefixed names of labels, annotations or extended resources).
 The default will be changed to `false` in a future release.

 For example, with the `autoDefaultNs` set to `true`, a NodeFeatureRule with